How AI Agents Are Dominating Crypto Trading in 2025 And What Changes in 2026

 - Conditions for halting execution

-As more participants rely on similar models, markets begin to exhibit correlated behavior.
-This introduces crowding risk, where multiple agents enter the same positions and are forced to unwind simultaneously during reversals.
-In leveraged environments, this often leads to cascading liquidations that amplify volatility beyond underlying fundamentals.
+As more participants rely on similar models, markets develop correlated behaviour.
+This creates crowding risk; multiple agents enter identical positions and unwind simultaneously during reversals.
+In leveraged environments, this leads to cascading liquidations amplifying volatility far beyond underlying fundamentals.

-Another critical risk is regime misclassification.
+Regime misclassification is another critical risk.
 AI agents rely on historical patterns, but sudden macro shifts can invalidate those patterns.
-When this occurs, systems may continue executing strategies that no longer fit current conditions, leading to sustained losses before adjustment occurs.
+When this happens, systems continue executing strategies no longer suited to current conditions; leading to sustained losses before correction occurs.

-Execution risk also increases in high-speed environments.
-Even when signals are correct, slippage and liquidity gaps can degrade performance if multiple systems act simultaneously.
-This creates situations where correct analysis still results in negative outcomes due to execution constraints.
+Execution risk also increases in high speed environments.
+Even when signals are correct, slippage and liquidity gaps can degrade performance when multiple systems act simultaneously; correct analysis can still produce negative outcomes.

-At the same time, security risk expands significantly.
-In 2025, approximately $17 billion in crypto assets were lost to hacks and scams, with AI-driven methods generating up to 4.5 times more revenue than traditional approaches.
-This highlights how AI enhances both legitimate execution and malicious activity.
+Security risk has also expanded significantly.
+In 2025, approximately $17 billion in crypto assets were lost to hacks and scams.
+AI driven attack methods generated up to 4.5 times more revenue than traditional approaches; demonstrating AI enhances both legitimate execution and malicious activity.

 Risk Type | Description |